FelixCAxO/PdfPy/README.md

 ---

-## 🚀 Usage
+## Usage

 ### Command Line Interface

-PdfPy is now structured as a package.
+PdfPy is structured as a package.
 Run it using:

 ```bash
 # Automatic mode (bookmarks -> style fallback)